A Longitudinal Study of Child Wellbeing Assessment via Online Interactions with a Social Robot: Discussion

 With regard to the longitudinal changes in children's perception of the robot \textbf{(RQ2)}, we have observed (Figure \ref{userlong}) that most participants have maintained or improved their perception of the robot.
 This is in line with the previous literature \cite{conti2019kindergarten} where prolonged exposure to robots has improved the opinions of Kindergarten children about the robot.
 Moreover, as seen from Figure \ref{userIRRR}, some children (low and med tertile) were more anxious in front of a physical robot while some children (high tertile) were more anxious in front of the remote robot.
+This individual variability in attitudes could be due to their past experiences with robots and/or technology in general.
 Prior research has indicated that people's attitudes towards robots were governed by their prior knowledge about robots or even technology \cite{sandoval2014human}, with negative representation causing negative outlooks about robots \cite{horstmann2019great}.
 We can also observe that children's overall longitudinal perception (i.e. combined for all sessions) of the robot as a confidante as well as their anxiety towards the robot for all sessions combined does differ across varying levels of wellbeing (Figure \ref{userlong}).
 However, from our previous work \cite{abbasi2023humanoid}, we have observed that the wellbeing of the children is independent of their anxiety towards the robot.
 This difference may arise from children's varying perceptions of the robot that is physically present as compared to one that is remote, as observed from our findings (Figures \ref{userIRRR}).
 Additionally, prolonged exposure to robots might also alter children's perception towards robots, potentially establishing a connection between their wellbeing and their attitude towards robots.
 Prior research \cite{rikkers2016internet,rapinda2021examining,stenseng2020time} has indicated possible links between emotional and behavioural concerns and prolonged use of digital technology such as electronic gaming and the internet.
 Therefore, future online robot-assisted initiatives should consider participants' outlooks, sentiments and existing/past emotional and behavioural concerns so that the technology can be utilised most effectively in the assessment of mental wellbeing of children.